Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: Connection to the square-lattice -- Heisenberg model

 In Fig.~\ref{fig:schematic}, we illustrate the schematic phase diagram for this Hamiltonian, where the approximate phase boundaries are obtained from iDMRG simulations on an infinite cylinder with a circumference of length $L\,{=}\,10$ and a bond dimension $\chi\,{=}\,2000$.
-In this diagram, the hatched white region indicates a phase in which the simulation converges very slowly (or not at all, to within the conventionally accepted truncation error of $10^{-5}$), with N\'eel and VBC order parameters that are both small and of similar magnitude.
+In the hatched white region---which is studied more thoroughly in the next subsection---the simulation converges very slowly (or not at all, to within the conventionally accepted truncation error of $10^{-5}$), with N\'eel and VBC order parameters that are both small and of similar magnitude.
 Furthermore, along the transverse direction indicated by the arrow in Fig.~\ref{fig:schematic}, we find no signatures of any phase transitions.
-This suggests that if a gapless spin liquid phase exists in the SSM as proposed in Refs.~\cite{Yang-2022, Luciano-2024}, it should be adiabatically connected to the gapless spin liquid phase of the square-lattice $J_1$-$J_2$ model.
+This suggests that if a gapless spin liquid phase exists in the SSM as proposed in Refs.~\cite{Yang-2022, Luciano-2024}, it should be adiabatically connected to the gapless spin liquid phase of the square-lattice $J_1$--$J_2$ model.
 For the chosen bond dimension, the phase transition between the VBC and N\'eel phases in the SSM appears to be weakly first-order.

+In the following sections, we provide extensive evidence of this spin liquid phase in the SSM based on exact diagonalization numerics.